tanmay-mk/buildroot-assignments-base/README.md

-# buildroot-hw-rpi-opencv-br-2020.02
+# Facial Recognition Application on Buildroot

 ## Project Description
-This is an example buildroot project for OpenCV 3 on hardware platform Raspberry Pi 4.
+This is an example buildroot project for facial recognition using OpenCV 3 on hardware platform Raspberry Pi 3B+, 4.
 <br/>

 ## How to use it